joey-qytyku/OS-90-fixed/docs/Memory2.md

 # Page Tables

 OS/90 uses one single set of page tables allocated in a special chain.
-When more are needed, the chain is extended.
+When more are needed, the chain is extended and those page tables are attached to the page directory and mapped.

 Nothing fancy is done here.
 If a high address is requested for mapping, the kernel will simply allocate page tables all the way to that virtual address.

+## Deallocation

+When a mapping is deleted, the blocks containing it are deleted.

+## Access Window

-The issue with the mapping functionality is that memory cannot be accessed unless it is mapped, including chains.
+The issue with the mapping functionality is that memory cannot be accessed unless it is mapped, including the chain data.
 This requires making a window in the address space.
 It is a virtual block at the very end of the entire address space.
-It should NEVER be accessed by drivers.

-Because mapping memory requires TLB flushes, it is not a huge deal.

 On the i486, INVLPG can be used on this window, needing only a few iterations and saving the rest of the TLB.
+Mapping anything will require flushing the TLB later, so it is not a huge problem.

+> The window is internal and should not be accessed by drivers.

 # Virtual Memory List